planetoftheweb/bootstrap4/slides/02_02-Basic_Typography.md

 	<li class="fragment">Special styles</li>
 </ul>

->>
+> > Author Notes

 1. Another default that is set in bootstrap is that box-sizing, which makes it easier to calculate the width of elements is by default turned to
 2. Bootstrap uses Native Font Stacks.
 That means that the default font in bootstrap isn't set to Helvetica, but it tries to use whatever the current platform defines as the default sans-serif font.
 For example, on current macs, that would be San Francisco.
 That yields a smaller css file and again, makes things look great on different devices.
 3. Bootstrap has elements that match headlines, style lead paragraphs and take care of common page patterns.
 This gives you a great looking stylesheet to begin your own designs.

-## Demo
+# Demo
 Let's take a look at a document that uses bootstrap with some basic HTML code.
 First, you'll notice that Bootstrap uses sans-serif fonts, which is definitely different than the serif defaults in your browser and it also redefines styles for things like `emphasis` and `strong` as well as other HTML content.

 - Headings